 It’s very easy to do…I’ve done it and I’ve fixed one too.
 As you separate the front and rear halves of the cabinet the front half tries to pull the power switch forward and literally pulls the switch apart.
 The best solution is to remove the Power knob first – I use pliers with tape wrapped around the jaws.
 Then push the switch down but still watch out for it.
 Alternatively you can simply hold the switch down with the knob in place while you disassemble but this is tricky.
 You have to also be careful when you re-assemble.
 If the switch does pull apart it can often be re-assembled.
-You will see how it is designed…there are small contacts which must be unbent if necessary and placed in the bottom part of the switch assembly.
-Then the top part with the wiring connected can be pressed down into position and its metal tabs bent down to hold it together.
-It can be done if those little contacts didn’t get too badly bent or lost but its best to avoid it in the first place so please be careful.
+Please see the detailed disassembly instructions at the end of this article before you proceed!

 Dial Calibration – What Station Is That?